Matt Bellamy

 Matthew James Bellamy (born 9 June 1978) is an English musician and producer.
 He is the lead vocalist, guitarist, pianist, and lyricist for the English rock band Muse.
 He is recognised for his eccentric stage persona, wide tenor vocal range and musicianship.

 Bellamy was born in Cambridge.
 His family moved to Teignmouth, Devon, where he formed Muse with schoolmates.
 They released their debut album, Showbiz, in 1999.
 With Muse, Bellamy has won two Grammy Awards for Best Rock Album, for The Resistance (2009) and Drones (2015); two Brit Awards for Best British Live Act; five MTV Europe Music Awards; and eight NME Awards.
 Muse have sold over 30 million albums worldwide.
 In 2012, they received the Ivor Novello Award for International Achievement from the British Academy of Songwriters, Composers and Authors.

-Bellamy has released solo compositions, and released a compilation of his solo tracks, Cryosleep, in 2021.
+Bellamy has released solo compositions, and released a compilation of solo tracks, Cryosleep, in 2021.
 He plays bass in the supergroup the Jaded Hearts Club, and produced their debut album, You've Always Been Here (2020).
+Since the early 2000s, Bellamy has worked with Manson Guitar Works, based in Devon, to create his electric guitars.
+In 2019, Bellamy purchased a majority stake in Manson.

 Early life

 Matthew James Bellamy was born on 9 June 1978 in Cambridge.
 He has an older brother named Paul.
 His father, George Bellamy, was the rhythm guitarist of the 1960s pop group the Tornados, whose 1962 single "Telstar" was the first US number one by an English band.
-His mother, Marilyn, was born in Belfast and moved to England in the 1970s.
-On her first day in England, she met Bellamy's father, who was working as a taxi driver in London at the time.
-The couple moved to Cambridge and in the mid-1980s to Teignmouth, Devon.
-After his parents divorced, Bellamy lived with his mother and brother.
-He started playing the piano at the age of six and guitar when he was 11.
-His first musical performance was in June 1991, aged 12, playing piano in front of his school at Teignmouth Community School.
+He grew up in Teignmouth, Devon.

+Bellamy had violin and clarinet lessons as a child, but soon quit.
+He began playing piano at home around the age of 11, mimicking his father's Ray Charles and Stevie Wonder records.
+At age 13, he won a talent contest playing boogie-woogie piano.
+He took piano lessons with a jazz teacher, but quit when the teacher told him his technique was incorrect.
+Instead, he started playing rock guitar, inspired by Jimi Hendrix.
+He took flamenco guitar lessons when he was 17, which led to his interest in classical music.
+Bellamy studied music at A-level at Exeter College, Devon.